Skip to main content

 3. How can the protagonist demonstrate what kind of person they are without interrupting the story to dump their backstory?

-4. How to make the protagonist sympathetic and likeable?
+4. How to make the protagonist sympathetic and likable?

 Conflict Scene